Mexiquillo

 Proudly known as “The Spine of the Devil”, the Sierra Madre mountain range presents visitors with the stunning panorama known as Mexiquillo Canyon.
 Over 8,000 feet deep, this canyon’s amazing beauty draws travelers from all over the world.

-The beautiful Mexiquillo waterfall, where the river crosses one of the long-defunct railroad tunnels, and gain stunning panoramic vistas of Mexiquillo’s canyons, where the entire scene is covered by a green carpet of foliage.
+The beautiful Mexiquillo waterfall, where the river crosses one of the long-defunct railroad tunnels, and stunning panoramic vistas of Mexiquillo’s canyons, where the entire scene is covered by a green carpet of foliage.

 Among the most significant attractions of the place are:

-In the plains of the park there are numerous rock formations that exceed 7-and even 8-meters high, these formations are constituted by extrusive igneous rock, and to a lesser extent, rhyolite; there are also some formations of basalt and plutonic rock.
+There are also some formations of basalt and plutonic rock.
 This area of the park is known by the locals as “Garden of Stones” alluding to the unique arrangement of the rocks through clearings in the forest.

-Part of the main route of the place is the route of the road commonly called “embankment”, this road was enabled through the forest to carry the railroad tracks, and, in the steep parts, tunnels were built to save the difficult terrain of draw.
-In Mexiquillo there are nine main tunnels, all with an amplitude of 5 meters and a height of 6 meters to facilitate the passage of the unbuilt railway, the lengths range from 100 meters to 1.68 kilometers.
-They are built as a barrel vault.
-It is highly recommended to use flashlights in its path since visibility is lost inside.
-The last tunnel was blocked in 2009 by a landslide in the rainy season.
+Tunnels: Part of the main route of the place is the route of a road commonly called an “embankment”.
+This road was enabled through the forest to carry the railroad tracks, and, in the steep parts, tunnels were built to save the difficult terrain of a draw.

-The forest of the place is very dense, with a lot of variation in vegetation due to microclimates caused by topography and altitude.
+Forest: The forest of the place is very dense, with a lot of variation in vegetation due to microclimates caused by topography and altitude.

 What to do in Mexiquillo?

 La Ciudad River is the main body of water crossing through the natural park.
-You may want to just sit and admire it but, if you’re feeling adventurous, you can’t miss the experience of rowing down on board of a kayak.
+You may want to just sit and admire it but, if you’re feeling adventurous, you can’t miss the experience of rowing down on board a kayak.

 Tourist information & tips

-Bring food.
-There aren’t any stores –remember, this is a mostly virgin area.
-You will only find one restaurant in the whole site, which serves quesadillas and gorditas, but you’re better off preparing some food beforehand or bringing everything that you need to cook some.
+You will only find one restaurant on the whole site, which serves “quesadillas” and “gorditas”, but you’re better off preparing some food beforehand or bringing everything that you need to cook some.

 How to get there?

-The entrance to Mexiquillo natural park is located at the 145th kilometer of the federal highway number 40 (also known as the Durango-Mazatlan highway), inside La Ciudad ejido in the municipality of Pueblo Nuevo.
-From the main town of La Ciudad, you can catch a bus and a tour guide that will show you around the place.
+The entrance to Mexiquillo Natural Park is located at the 145th km of federal highway number 40 (also known as the Durango-Mazatlan highway), inside La Ciudad Ejido in the municipality of Pueblo Nuevo.

 Curiosities

-Films were also filmed there like Cuchillo with Andrés García, Dragon Ball Evolution, Gavilan de la Sierra, Pueblo de Madera with Mario Almada.
+In this town the movie Caveman was filmed in 1981, starring Ringo Starr.
+Films were also filmed there like Cuchillo with Andrés García, Dragon Ball Evolution, Gavilan de la Sierra, and Pueblo de Madera with Mario Almada.

-Often the place is illuminated with the magical presence of the waiter, barbecue and cook (Mexican food) known by the locals and hosts of the main parties of the place as “el guiyo”.
-Coming from Torreón Coahuila and known for the charisma and good treatment offered to his clients “el guiyo” considers Mexiquillo as his second home.
+Often the place is illuminated with the magical presence of the waiter, barbecue, and cook (Mexican food) known by the locals and hosts of the main parties of the place as “el guiyo”.